Looking4Cache/node-red-contrib-remote/README.md

 ## Version History

+Version 1.1.3:
+- The question node works also after a new deploy.

 Version 1.1.2:
 - The question node now supports custom httpRoot paths, as it is used e.g. in RedMatic.